openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 (In a future version of a VM, a class may be able to grant access to `withfield` instructions to other clients, on an opt-in basis, if this seems useful.
-In fact, in a future JVM a class may also ber able to revoke access to `defaultvalue` instructions in other clients, on an opt-out basis, again if this seems useful.)
+In fact, in a future JVM a class may also be able to revoke access to `defaultvalue` instructions in other clients, on an opt-out basis, again if this seems useful.)